-This fall, Glenstone will offer both guided onsite visits and virtual engagement options for school groups and summer youth programs.
+Glenstone offers both guided onsite visits and virtual engagement options for school groups and summer youth programs.
 Our guided visit program is intended for a broad range of curriculum and grade levels and uses interactive exercises to encourage direct engagement!

 Scheduling for Spring 2023 is open!
-To request a guided onsite visit or a virtual engagement for a school program (from September 1 – December 23), click here.
+To request a guided onside visit or a virtual engagement for a school program for February – June 2023, click here.

 Guided Onsite Visits:

 We are offering three guided programs co-created with Montgomery County Public School educators and led by our knowledgeable guides:

 Principles of Design

 This path serves as an introduction to looking at art, using slow looking techniques to encourage deeper appreciation and richer conversations around art.

 Art and Artists of the 21st Century

 In this path students will explore how an artist makes and exhibits artwork.

 Students will consider and question the purpose, meaning, and decisions behind the formal, functional, and design elements within the landscape at Glenstone.